Skip to primary navigation Skip to content Skip to footer

 Dinner at Husk

 Husk Restaurant is possibly one of the most talked-about eateries in Charleston.
-Owner Sean Brock was featured on Netflix’s Chef’s Table and has created an elevated menu based on lowcountry favorites.
-The menu changes daily, but some of the favorites that make the cut almost every night include Heritage pork rinds, pimento cheese and the Husk cheeseburger.
+Owner Sean Brock was featured on Netflix’s Chef’s Table and has created an elevated menu based on Lowcountry favorites.
+The menu changes daily, but some of the favorites that make the cut almost every night include Heritage pork rinds, pimento cheese, and the Husk cheeseburger.

 Day 3: Across the Ravenel Bridge